-Required Medical History: When you are accepted at the University, you will receive a packet of information, including instructions on how to complete your medical history form online (https://bradylhealth.frostburg. edu).
-A complete physical examination by your health care provider is recommended but only required for student athletes.
+Required Medical Information: When you are accepted at the University, you will receive a packet of information.
+This packet includes required health forms as well as instructions on how to complete your medical history form online.
+A complete physical examination by your health care provider is recommended, but only required for student athletes.
+All students are encouraged to complete their medical history prior to starting classes.